rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.3.1.2 Bug fixes and preparation for WP4.3

+* Fixed an issue that made plugin updates not work properly
+* Fixed issue causing "Cheatin' uh?" message to be displayed
+* Made changes to make Zip Recipes compatible with WordPress 4.3

 4.2.1.1 Important formatting fix

 * Fixed an issue where special characters (e.g. &) and links would not work properly when a recipe was updated